 Dairy free milk - I recommend using coconut milk found in your grocer's dairy section, not canned.
 Coconut will contribute to the tropical flavor, but you can use any milk just beware the flavor will be blander.

 Fresh Pears - I like to sweeten all my smoothies with fruit.
 I often use pears because they are sweet yet neutral in color.
 But don't use hard green pears or the flavor will be bitter.
 You can use ripe bananas instead if you can't find ripe pears.
 Or green grapes work too.

 Lemon juice - Even pears and pineapples are sweet so in contrast I like to freshen the flavor with a bite of citrus.
 Plus the added lemon juice means more vitamin C.

-Celery Seeds - only a teaspoon and you can find them in the spice section of your grocery store.
+Celery Seeds - only a half a teaspoon and you can find them in the spice section of your grocery store.
 These are optional for anti-inflammatory boosting.

 Raspberries - to make a portion of the finished pinapple smoothie pink!